 1. Nurse licensure compact status

-One of the major draws to North Carolina for travel nurses is its status as one of 29 enhanced Nurse Licensure Compact (eNLC) states.
+One of the major draws to North Carolina for travel nurses is its status as a enhanced Nurse Licensure Compact (eNLC) state.
 The eNLC is a multi-state nursing license that allows nurses to practice in participating states without having to apply for a new license each time.
 Not only does a multistate license help simplify the usual paperwork and costs involved in relocating as a nursing professional, it allows nurses more flexibility in choosing a state that provides the best job opportunities, as well as an affordable cost of living.

 2. Quality of life in the Tar Heel State